Key takeaways

 The Yuzhong-evening route — Liziba in context

 Liziba is rarely a standalone stop.
-The standard pairing for first-time visitors with 2–3 days in Chongqing slots it as the late-afternoon first stop, before Hongyadong’s 6:30pm light-on:
+The standard pairing for first-time visitors with 2–3 days in Chongqing slots it as the late-afternoon first stop, timed to put you on the bridge just before Hongyadong lights up.
+The clock below is the winter schedule, built around an 18:30 light-on — in summer the lights do not come on until 20:00, so shift every row about ninety minutes later.

-This is the route I run almost every time a first-time foreign visitor stays at our place — it compresses the three landmark photos of Chongqing (monorail through a building, cliff-side stilt houses lit at night, the downtown skyline across the river) into one 3.5-hour evening with a hot-pot dinner in the middle.
+It is the standard first-timer’s evening in Chongqing for a reason: it compresses the three landmark photographs of the city — the monorail through a building, the cliff-side stilt houses lit at night, the downtown skyline across the river — into one three-and-a-half-hour run with a hot-pot dinner in the middle.
 See our Hongyadong night-view guide for the floor-by-floor logic.

 Book a Chongqing day tour — 3 platforms compared